How High Should Stair Railing Be

 Ignoring local variations

 Even within the same country, a city or county may have amendments to the national code.
-Assuming the national standard applies everywhere can lead to non‑compliant installations.
+In real terms, assuming the national standard applies everywhere can lead to non‑compliant installations.
 Always double‑check the local ordinance.

 Practical Tips